khorshuheng/kafka-protobuf-console/README.md

 # Kafka Protobuf Console
 Kafka Protobuf Console is a CLI which provides the following functionalities:
 * Produce protobuf message to Kafka using Json input
-* Consume protobuf message from Kafka and displayed the message in Json format (WIP)
+* Consume protobuf message from Kafka and displayed the message in Json format
 * Produce protobuf messages continuously to Kafka with random field values (WIP)

 ## Installation